 About content: this post speaks openly (and in some detail) about trans oppression in queer communities (with a focus on the ways trans men are targeted), gender border wars, purging, and gender-based coercion and abuse in relationships.
 Most of that discussion is in the first section, so if you want to avoid it, skip to the section titled My Response to Grandmother-nai-Leylit’s Cloth of Winds.

-My Own Context for Reading Rose Lemberg’s Grandmother-nai-Leylit’s Cloth of Winds
+My Own Context for Reading RB Lemberg’s Grandmother-nai-Leylit’s Cloth of Winds

 I remember the hardness of the chairs in the auditorium.
 I remember the buzz of the fluorescent lights.
 I remember trembling in my seat, my stomach in knots.
 I remember the energy in the room feeling dangerous to me, like if I moved I might get noticed, get hit by the violent storm.